During Your Stay

 We welcome you as an active participant in your care.
 Our team approach to successful medical treatment requires a commitment from every physician, nurse, specialist, and support staff member on board, but to maintain our standard of excellence, we also need you.

 There are several areas within which we value your input and attention:

 Wearing your hospital identification bracelet at all times is an important safety step, as it will be checked by staff prior to procedures, tests, or administration of any medications.
-Feel free to speak with your nurse or physician at any time if you have safety concerns or suggestions, or contact our Patient Relations Department at 802.772.1978.
+Feel free to speak with your nurse or physician at any time if you have safety concerns or suggestions, or contact our Patient Experience Department at 802.772.1978.

 In order to treat and control your pain effectively during your hospital stay, your discomfort level will first be assessed during an initial meeting with your healthcare provider.
 To manage your pain well throughout the remainder of your treatment plan, we ask that you keep us informed of any changes so that they may be addressed quickly and appropriately.

 For your safety, a nurse will evaluate whether or not you are at risk for an accidental fall, based on factors such as medications you may be taking or the type of illness for which you are being treated.
 Information from family members as it relates to fall risk is also considered.
 When it comes to your role in fall prevention, simple measures can make a big difference.
 For instance, be sure to ask for assistance getting in and out of bed, clear a path to your restroom, and keep important personal items within reach.
 If you use glasses, a hearing aid, or walking devices, be sure you can access them easily.